umar-qureshi2/architecture-center/docs/cloud-adoption-guide/migration-overview/identity-explainer.md

 ---
-title: Explainer - Identity in Azure
+title: Explainer - Enterprise identity in Azure
 description: Explains how user identity works in Azure
 author: petertay
 ---

-# Explainer: Identity in the cloud
+# Explainer: Enterprise identity in the cloud

-One of the most fundamental concepts in computing is identity for access management.
-Identity is used to control access to all types of resources - from online services to hardware devices.
-Access to your mobile phone or tablet is controlled by registering your device with your mobile provider and specifying a password or personal identification number (PIN) that you use to unlock the device.
-Access to your email is controlled with a user name and a password.
+One of the most fundamental concepts in computing is digital identity.
+Digital identity is used to control access to all types of resources - from computer systems and mobile devices to online services.

-Enterprises control access to physical resources using identity.
-When an employee is hired, an administrator creates an account for the employee.
-Employee accounts are stored in a directory service database, such as Active Directory.
-The employee uses their account and password to get access to many different resources - buildings, computers, networks.
+Most modern enterprises control access to physical resources using digital identity.
+When an employee is hired, an administrator creates an account for the employee in an identity service - such as Active Directory - for the employee.
+The employee uses this account and password to access many different physical resources - buildings, computers, networks.

-For enterprises whose business is providing online services to the public, customer user identity is typically stored in a separate database.
-When a customer accesses the enterprise's service, the enterprise takes the user's identity and password to authenticate that user and authorize access to the service.

-Cloud computing is similar, however, there is an extra level of access control.
-In cloud computing, resources are not procured as they are in the on-premises environment.
-Rather, resources such as virtual networks and virtual machines are provisioned by a cloud management layer.
-The cloud computing provider maintains a database of customers and user accounts associated with those customers.
-When a user for a particular customer makes a request to provision a cloud resource, they provide their user name and password to the cloud management layer for authentication.

-In Azure, there are two tiers of user identity - the first tier is the enterprise enrollment tier, where user identity is used to control access to an enterprise's Azure enrollment.
-Azure trusts Microsoft accounts and Azure Active Directory (AAD) accounts for this tier.
-The next tier is the
+Things are slightly different in the Cloud: resources are "virtual" - virtual machines, virtual networks, and so on.
+However, these virtual resources can be integrated with the enterprise's on-premises identity services over a network gateway and employees can access them in a similar way.

+Cloud computing also introduces another key difference: while procuring physical resources on-premises does not require a digital identity, procuring resources in the cloud does require a digital identity.
+This is because the procurement of physical resources on-premises is typically performed manually, while procurement of virtual resources is automated using a cloud management layer.

+This difference brings with it another consideration - where the digital identity is stored.
+On-premises, digital identity is most likely stored in a database associated with the directory service, and that database exists on a physical machine owned by the enterprise.
+In the cloud, digital identity is stored and managed by the cloud provider, typically as a service.
+This is known as identity as a service (IDaaS).

+As a result, enterprises have to integrate and synchronize their on-premises digital identity services with those in the cloud.
+Enterprises also have to replicate existing enterprise administration models in the cloud identity service.

+## Identity in Azure

+Azure's IDaaS offer is named Azure Active Directory (AAD).
+AAD is Azure's multi-tenant cloud based directory and identity management service.

+A tenant is simply a dedicated instance of Azure Active Directory (Azure AD) that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure or Office 365.